rdpatil4/ESClient/README.md

 Elastic Search query client
 =========

-Elastic search client tool for easy search, edit and delete Index documents.
+Elasticsearch client tool for easy search, edit and delete Index documents.

+##Key features
-The search results are presented in tabular format for easy reading through the results.
-JSON results view is also available if configured.
+- Search results are presented in tabular format for easy reading through the results.
-Routing key support is now added to the tool.
-Enter the routing key value when updating and deleting the records that use routing key.
+- Works with Lucene as well as DSL query syntax, as per configuration.
+- Easy updating of documents.
+- Easy delete of documents with simple button clicks.
+- Protection against accidental dropping index/mappings when trying to delete documents.
+- Easy configuration of advanced Elasticsearch search params in configuration tab.
+- JSON results view available, if configured.
+- Dropping index/mapping supported, if configured.

 ###Configuration: